awsdocs/amazon-ecs-developer-guide/doc_source/firelens-using-fluentbit.md

 docker pull public.ecr.aws/aws-observability/aws-for-fluent-bit:tag
 ```

-For example, you can pull the latest stable AWS for Fluent Bit image using this Docker CLI command:
+For example, you can pull the latest stable AWS for Fluent Bit image using this Docker CLI command\.

 ```
 docker pull public.ecr.aws/aws-observability/aws-for-fluent-bit:stable
 ```

 **Note**
 Unauthenticated pulls are allowed, but have a lower rate limit than authenticated pulls\.
-To authenticate using your AWS account before pulling, use the following command:
+To authenticate using your AWS account before pulling, use the following command\.

 ```
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws